Richmond District, San Francisco

-The Richmond District is a neighborhood in the northwest corner of San Francisco, California, developed initially in the late 19th century.
-It is sometimes confused with the city of Richmond, which is 20 mi northeast of San Francisco.
+The Richmond District is a neighborhood in the northwest corner of San Francisco, on the West Side of the city.
+Developed initially in the late 19th century.
+It is sometimes confused with the city of Richmond, which is 20 mi northeast of San Francisco; accordingly, the neighborhood usually is referred to as "the Richmond."

-The Richmond is in many ways defined by its relation to the parks; the district is bordered by Golden Gate Park on the south, the Pacific Ocean to the west, and Lincoln Park, Land's End, Mountain Lake Park and the Presidio of San Francisco to the north, bisected by the Presidio Greenbelt.
+The Richmond is bordered by Golden Gate Park on the south, the Pacific Ocean to the west, and Lincoln Park, Mountain Lake Park and the Presidio of San Francisco to the north, bisected by the Presidio Greenbelt.

-The Richmond has many influences from the Chinese-American culture.
-One of its three commercial strips, Clement Street in the Inner Richmond segment, is sometimes called the second Chinatown due to the high concentration of Chinese establishments.

-The other two commercial strips are Geary Boulevard and Balboa Street.

-The Richmond also has deep Irish and Russian roots and has many Catholic and Orthodox churches.

 Name

 The neighborhood was given its name by Australian immigrant and art dealer George Turner Marsh, one of the neighborhood's earliest residents, who called his home "the Richmond House" after Richmond, a suburb of Melbourne, Australia.
 In 1917, the district was legally named "Park-Presidio District", chosen to avoid confusion between the district and the city of Richmond right across the bay.
-In spite of the official change, virtually every San Franciscan continued to use the old name.
+In spite of the official change, San Franciscans continued to use the old name.

-Still, the name Park-Presidio remained on the books until January 2009, when newly elected Supervisor Eric Mar introduced legislation that officially renamed the area north of Golden Gate Park and west of Arguello Boulevard the Richmond District.
+The name Park-Presidio remained on the books until January 2009, when newly elected Supervisor Eric Mar introduced legislation that officially renamed the area north of Golden Gate Park and west of Arguello Boulevard the Richmond District.